udacity/ud615/labs/install-and-configure-scheduler.md

-# Install and configure the Kubernetes API Server
+# Install and configure the Kubernetes Scheduler

 ## node0